ndwebgroup/ndt3-html/README.md

 # Notre Dame Web Theme HTML Templates

-A collection of HTML templates that can be used as a starting point when using the Notre Web Theme.
+A collection of HTML templates that can be used as a starting point when using the Notre Dame Web Theme.

 ## Templates